 Warp 10 addresses this issue through the use of cryptographic tokens which control precisely what Geo Time Series can be updated with data.
 Issues token have a mandatory time to live after which they are no longer accepted by the time series database.
 They also contain attributes which control what they can be used for.
 A token which can write data might be refused for data deletion or metadata modifications, for example.
 Write tokens also contain forced values for some labels attached to the Geo Time Series they can update.
 Therefore, no GTS with other values for those labels can be modified.

 In order to protect the integrity of the data, credentials to push new data to the database should not be valid for modifying data.
 Modifications should be banned altogether.

 Modifications can be twofold.
 It can be an actual tampering of past data, either erroneously or intentionally, or it can be data deletion.
 Both cases are problematic as they alter the reality of the state or chronology of the system under supervision.
 Storing data too far in the future is a less common source of integrity violation, but should be considered a possible risk.

 In order to prevent such events, Warp 10 has introduced mechanisms to limit how far in the past and in the future a given write token is able to write data.
 This makes it possible to limit the data points which can be pushed to the time series database to those whose timestamps fall within a defined window around the current time.
 This ensures that no modifications can be performed to data after a given delay.
 By also disabling deletions, one can ensure that data will not be tampered with after this delay.

-Accidental data modifications can still occur, due to hardware failures or cosmic rays for example.
-Protection against such events should be taken care of with planned archival and backups of your data jointly with use of the authenticity guarantee mechanisms described below.
+Accidental data modifications can still occur, due to hardware failures or cosmic rays, for example.
+Protection against such events should be taken care of with planned archival and backups of your data, jointly with the use of the authenticity guarantee mechanisms described below.